 Click onto the button and fill in the short application form which will ask for your contact details, payment details and your Amazon Prime account.

 Once complete, as with any credit facility, your details will be checked in order to see if you are eligible to receive the card.
-Once approved, you’ll receive confirmation by email and by post and will automatically be sent your Amazon $70 gift card (unless you’re transferring from the Amazon Visa Signature Card).
+Once approved, you’ll receive a confirmation by email and by post and will automatically be sent your Amazon $70 gift card (unless you’re transferring from the Amazon Visa Signature Card).

 On approval, your new card will be sent to you and, while you’re waiting, you can log in to your account and follow the instructions there to link the card to your account in order to start receiving rewards and benefits straight away.